-As the elected governors, the Board of Trustees set the strategic direction for the School.
+As the elected governors, the School Board set the strategic direction for the School.
 Meetings are held in the staffroom and parents are welcome to attend; please refer to the School App and Website for dates.
 The agenda is set prior to each meeting and a complete record of minutes is available from the School Office.

 Tēnā koutou Katoa, Ko Jonathan Embleton Ahau.
 I am a born and bred Aucklander (on the North Shore) and have lived in the Eastern suburbs for several years with my family.
 My wife, Larissa, is a teacher at Sacred Heart College and my daughter, Artemisia, attends Stanhope Road.
 We also have a two-year-old son, Emrys.

 Since January 2018, I have been leading a process of change within the ADHB’s (Auckland District Health Board) Early Psychosis Intervention Service.
 I currently manage this service (Hāpai Ora) as a Clinical Team leader.
 Our multi-disciplinary team works to help young people with their first episode of psychosis and is a part of the Child and Adolescent Mental Health Directorate.
 I am also a current co-opted member of the NZ Early intervention in Psychosis Society (NZEIPS).